top of page

 Where to stay as a digital nomad in Rio de Janeiro

-Nomadico teams up with local guesthouses, hostels and colivings to create vibrant hubs for digital nomads and remote workers.
+Nomadico teams up with local guesthouses, hostels, and colivings to create vibrant hubs for digital nomads and remote workers.

 A day in the life of a Digital nomad in Rio de Janeiro